 Why it’s important: A CBC is one of the most commonly ordered blood tests.
 It can reveal infections, anemia (abnormality in your red blood cells), and other medical issues.

-- Serum Chemistry Panel: This test helps provide information about your body's metabolism.
-It gives your doctor information about how your kidneys and liver are working, and can be used to evaluate your blood sugar levels, calcium levels, etc.
+- Serum Chemistry Panel: This panel is comprised of a series of several blood tests and helps provide information about your body's metabolism.
+It gives your provider information about how your kidneys and liver are working, and can be used to evaluate your blood sugar levels, calcium levels, and phosphorous levels.

-Why it’s important: Some HIV medications can have serious side effects, and this test helps your healthcare provider to monitor the impact of your medications on your body’s ability to function normally.
+Why it’s important: Some HIV medications can have serious side effects, and this test helps your provider monitor the impact of your medications on your body’s ability to function normally.

 - Sexually Transmitted Disease (STD) Screening: These screening tests check for syphilis, gonorrhea and chlamydia.

 Why it’s important: STDs can also cause serious health problems if not treated Having an STD also can increase your risk of transmitting HIV to others.

 - PAP Smear (Cervical and Anal): This is a screening test for abnormal cells that could become cancerous.
 It involves using a swab to take cell samples directly from the cervix and anus.